 Arcos de la Frontera, Ronda.
 Drive east to Arcos, a picturesque town which clings to the crest of a precipitous escarpment.
 Visit the two main churches, Sta Maria and San Pedro, both excellent Gothic structures with elaborate altarpieces.
 Continue to Ronda, another town with a stunning location, straddling the deep Tagus gorge and supported by the towering Puente Nueva.
 Visit the old town with 13th-cent.
 Arab baths, Moorish style gardens and a gallery dedicated to Joaquín Peinado, modernist and contemporary of Picasso.
 First of two nights in Ronda.

 Grazalema.
-Drive to the beautiful Sierra de Grazalema Natural Park for an optional walk: 6.5 km, c.
+Drive to the beautiful Sierra de Grazalema Natural Park for a challenging optional walk: 6.5 km, c.
 3 hours 30 minutes.
-Ascent: 683m, descent: 944m.
 Beginning with some steep climbs, traverse low lying mountain vegetation and woodland on rocky paths.
 Rewarded with panoramas of the surrounding sierras and countryside, we zig zag downhill into the pretty white streets of Grazalema village for lunch.
 Non-walkers remain in Ronda and drive to Grazalema for lunch.

 Drive to Málaga for the early afternoon flight to London Gatwick arriving at c.
 4.00pm.